Fechin/reference/laravel.md

 #### required
 Field must be present in the input data and not empty.
 A field is considered "empty" if one of the following conditions are true:
-- The value is null.
+- The value is `null`.
 - The value is an empty string.
-- The value is an empty array or empty Countable object.
+- The value is an empty array or empty `Countable` object.
 - The value is an uploaded file with no path.
 #### required_with:foo,bar,...
 Field must be present and not empty, only if any of the other